kestra-io/docs/docs/administrator-guide/monitoring/debug.md

 ---
 # Debugging techniques

-Without any order, here are debugging techniques that administrators can used to understand their issues:
+Without any order, here are debugging techniques that administrators can use to understand their issues:

 ## Enable verbose log
-Kestra had some [endpoints](README.md#others-micronaut-default-endpoint) including one that allow changing logging verbosity at run time.
+Kestra had some [management endpoints](README.md#others-micronaut-default-endpoint) including one that allow changing logging verbosity at run time.

 Inside the container (or in local if standalone jar is used), send this command to enable very verbose logging: